dividedsky/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+* Describe groups together a unit of tests, such as on a component or specific endpoint.
+It (or test) is used for one specific test.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+* Test-driven development helps to make a map of what we want our app to do and how we should make it.
+It helps us find and eliminate bugs as our app gets bigger.
+I like the TDD approach, although it's hard getting used to it.
+I think it's helpful for me to think ahead about what I'm coding, and it's nice to have automated tests instead of console logging everything and testing through the browser.

 1. Mention three types of automated tests.
+* Unit tests, integrated tests, end-to-end tests

 ## Project Set Up